Content on this page was generated by AI and has not been manually reviewed.

 2. Identity first: Integrate with your IdP.
 SSO enabled users get policy-based access without reinventing credentials.
 MFA multi-factor authentication should be part of the baseline.

 3. Pilot with a representative group: Start with a small user group or a single department to validate access, app coverage, and performance before full roll-out.
-Vpn online free edge
+Which vpn is the best reddit for choosing a VPN: Reddit-approved options, criteria, and practical tips 2026

 4. Define access policies: Build granular, role-based policies for ZIA and ZPA.
 Tie permissions to job functions, data sensitivity, and device posture.